What Are Sleep Terrors?

 Education and Reassurance

-Explain to parents the benign nature of sleep terror, that the child does not suffer during the episodes, and that spontaneous resolution is the rule.
-Advise not to try to wake the child.
+Explain to parents that sleep terror is benign, that the child does not suffer during episodes, and that spontaneous resolution is the rule.
+Advise them not to try to wake the child.

 Sleep Hygiene

-Regular bedtime, calm pre-sleep routine (bath, reading), adequate sleep duration for age, avoid sleep deprivation (main precipitating factor), reduction of electronic stimuli before bedtime.
+Regular bedtime, calm pré-sleep routine (bath, reading), age-appropriate sleep duration, avoiding sleep deprivation (the main precipitating factor), and reducing electronic stimuli before bedtime.

 Scheduled Awakening

-Gently wake the child 15-30 minutes before the usual time of the episode for 4-6 weeks.
-Interrupts the NREM transition pattern that triggers the terror.
+Gently wake the child 15-30 minutes before the usual episode time for 4-6 weeks.
+This interrupts the NREM transition pattern that triggers the terror.
 Effective in 80-90% of cases.

 Pharmacotherapy (severe cases)

-Low-dose benzodiazepines (clonazepam) or tricyclic antidepressants for a short period in frequent cases with risk of injury.
+Low-dose benzodiazepines (clonazepam) or tricyclic antidepressants short-term, in frequent cases with risk of injury.
 Reserved for special situations.

 Acupuncture as Treatment

-Medical acupuncture may be considered as an adjunct in cases of frequent and significant sleep terrors, with the goal of favoring sleep quality and reducing precipitating factors such as anxiety and sleep fragmentation.
+Medical acupuncture may be considered as an adjunct in frequent, significant sleep terrors, to support sleep quality and reduce precipitating factors such as anxiety and sleep fragmentation.
 Specific evidence in pediatric parasomnias is still limited.

-The proposed mechanisms — still under investigation — involve possible modulation of neurotransmission systems (including GABA and serotonin) and autonomic tone, which could contribute to improvement in sleep quality.
+The proposed mechanisms — still under investigation — involve possible modulation of neurotransmission systems (including GABA and serotonin) and autonomic tone, which could contribute to improved sleep quality.
 These mechanisms are not firmly established in NREM parasomnias.

-In the pediatric approach, traditional needles can be used in children who cooperate (generally above 6-7 years), but we prioritize needle-free alternatives, which are equally effective for sleep regulation and much better accepted by children.
+In the pediatric approach, traditional needles can be used in cooperative children (generally over 6-7 years), but we prioritize needle-free alternatives, which are equally effective for sleep regulation and much better accepted by children.

 Prognosis

 The prognosis is excellent.
-Sleep terror is a benign and self-limited condition that resolves spontaneously with brain maturation, typically before adolescence.
+Sleep terror is a benign, self-limited condition that resolves spontaneously with brain maturation, typically before adolescence.
 Most children outgrow the episodes between 8 and 12 years of age.

-There is no evidence of association between sleep terror and future psychiatric or neurological disorders.
-The presence of sleep terror in childhood reflects immaturity of the sleep transition mechanisms — not underlying pathology.
+There is no evidence linking sleep terror to future psychiatric or neurological disorders.
+Sleep terror in childhood reflects immaturity of the sleep transition mechanisms — not underlying pathology.

-Persistence of NREM parasomnias after puberty is uncommon and may justify investigation for underlying sleep disorders, such as obstructive sleep apnea or restless legs syndrome.
+Persistent NREM parasomnias after puberty are uncommon and may justify investigation for underlying sleep disorders, such as obstructive sleep apnea or restless legs syndrome.

 Myths and Facts